netdata/netdata/docs/netdata-cloud/signing-in.md

 ## Registering a Netdata Cloud account

 There is only one prerequisite to using Netdata Cloud: A working Netdata agent.
-If you don't have a running Netdata agent yet, be sure to check out the [quick start](https://docs.netdata.cloud/#quick-start) or [installation guides](https://docs.netdata.cloud/packaging/installer/) for more information.
+If you don't have a running Netdata agent yet, check out the [installation guides](../../packaging/installer/) for more information.

 To begin, visit the web dashboard of your Netdata agent by navigating your browser of choice to `http://SERVER-IP:19999`.
 You’ll see a dashboard much like this:

 ![A screenshot of Netdata's web interface](https://user-images.githubusercontent.com/1153921/59644657-b7330300-9122-11e9-9dda-ea784422f3f2.png)

 From here, you need to register for a Netdata Cloud account.
-Click on the `Sign in` button on the top-right corner of the dashboard's view.
+Click on the **Sign in** button on the top-right corner of the dashboard's view.

 ![A screenshot of the Sign in button in the Netdata dashboard](https://user-images.githubusercontent.com/1153921/59782688-6252d200-9273-11e9-9975-52be0d6714bf.png)

 ??? note "Alternative registration routes"
-    While we recommend the `Sign in` button, the Netdata dashboard has one other direct route registering for or signing in to a Netdata Cloud account.
+    While we recommend the **Sign in** button, the Netdata dashboard has one other direct route registering for or signing in to a Netdata Cloud account.

-    The text `Please sign in to netdata.cloud to view your nodes!` contains a link to access Netdata Cloud.
+    The text **Please sign in to netdata.cloud to view your nodes!** contains a link to access Netdata Cloud.

     ![A screenshot of the Netdata Cloud sign in link](https://user-images.githubusercontent.com/1153921/59644958-2f4df880-9124-11e9-946c-bb30c8735e0a.png)

     Two other routes exist, but they are more directly related to accessing the Nodes View.
 They will, however, require either registration or sign in and thus are valid routes to access Netdata Cloud.

-    One route can be found in the `Nodes<sup>Beta</sup>` button the left side of the navigation menu:
+    One route can be found in the **Nodes Beta** button the left side of the navigation menu:

     ![A screenshot of a link to the Nodes View in Netdata Cloud](https://user-images.githubusercontent.com/1153921/59644663-c1ed9800-9122-11e9-9ebc-d67e7db229a7.png)